 What You'll Need

-• Hario V60 brewer (plastic, ceramic, glass, or metal)
+- Hario V60 brewer (plastic, ceramic, glass, or metal)

-• Hario V60 paper filters
+- Hario V60 paper filters

-• Freshly roasted whole-bean coffee
+- Freshly roasted whole bean coffee

-• Gram scale
+- Gram scale

-• Gooseneck kettle (for controlled pouring)
+- Gooseneck kettle (for controlled pouring)

-• Timer
+- Timer

 Recommended Recipe

-Coffee to Water Ratio: 1:16
+- Coffee to Water Ratio: 1:16

-Coffee: 20 grams
+- Coffee: 20 grams

-Water: 320 grams total
+- Water: 320 grams total

-Brew Time: About 3 minutes
+- Brew Time: about 3 minutes

-Step-by-Step Instructions
+Step-by-Step Hario V60 Brewing Instructions

-1. Prepare your filter and brewer
+1. Prepare Your Filter and Brewer

-2. Measure and grind
+2. Measure and Grind

+Add the coffee grounds to the filter and gently shake or tap to level the bed.
 Start your timer and pour 60 grams of water evenly over the grounds to saturate them.
 Let the coffee bloom for 30 to 45 seconds.
-You should see bubbles forming as CO₂ escapes from freshly roasted coffee.
+You should see bubbles forming as CO2 escapes from freshly roasted coffee.
+If your beans are within three days of roasting, extend the bloom by an additional 20 to 30 seconds to allow the extra CO2 to fully escape before continuing your pour.

 After the bloom, begin adding the rest of your water gradually, keeping the coffee bed evenly saturated from start to finish.
 You can pour in small, gentle circles, in straight lines, or in short pulses, whichever helps you maintain control and uniform coverage.

 Avoid pouring large amounts of water at once or letting parts of the coffee bed dry out.
 The goal is steady, consistent saturation throughout the brew.
 Try to finish adding all your water by the 2:30 mark and let it drain completely by about 3 minutes.
+If your brew does not finish draining close to the three minute mark, the grind is probably too fine.
+Coarsen the grind slightly for your next brew to restore proper flow rate.

-5. Stir, serve, and enjoy
+5. Stir, Serve, and Enjoy

 When the drawdown finishes, give the coffee a gentle stir with a spoon to mix the layers evenly.
 If you are brewing into a carafe, you can swirl it instead.
 Serve immediately and enjoy while it is fresh and aromatic.

-Temperature Adjustments by Roast Level
+Brew Temperature by Roast Level

-Roast Level Water Temperature Flavor Result
+| Roast Level | Water Temperature | Flavor Result |

-Light Roast 200–205 °F (93–96 °C) Brighter cup with sparkling acidity and floral notes
+| Light Roast | 200-205°F (93-96°C) | Brighter cup with sparkling acidity and floral notes |

-Medium Roast 195–200 °F (90–93 °C) Balanced sweetness and clarity
+| Medium Roast | 195-200°F (90-93°C) | Balanced sweetness and clarity |

-Dark Roast 185–190 °F (85–88 °C) Smooth, lower-acid cup with deeper caramel tones
+| Dark Roast | 185-190°F (85-88°C) | Smooth, lower-acid cup with deeper caramel tones |

 Fine-Tuning Your Brew

-Common Questions about the Hario V60
+Common Questions About the Hario V60

 Is the V60 difficult to use?